Program from first Masters up for auction

-Programs were produced for the 1934 and 1935 tournaments.
-There is no record of other programs being produced until 1990, when the club launched the Masters Journal as its preview magazine.
+Programs were produced by the club for the 1934 and 1935 Masters Tournaments.
+There is no record of other programs being produced until 1990, when Augusta National Golf Club launched the Masters Journal as its preview magazine.

 Inside, pictures of famous club members - including Grantland Rice, L.B.
 Maytag, Eugene Grace and Edward F. Hutton - are featured.
 A description of the layout’s holes by architect Alister MacKenzie offers insight on how he thought the course should be played.